Murray's logo with city names listed

 Step back in time with a story that brings together suburban adventures, classic film nights, and unforgettable meals at Murray’s Restaurant.
 This article recalls long city trips, watching new movies at old theatres, and enjoying the one dish that made every outing special—rice custard pudding with a caramelized twist.
 Relive those simple days of warm meals and cherished memories, and discover the original recipe that continues to evoke a sense of home and history.
 Check it out now for a delightful reminder of a bygone era!

-Growing up in the suburbs meant heading into the city was always a big adventure.
+Growing up in the suburbs meant that heading into the city was always a big adventure.
 It wasn’t a straightforward journey; it usually took at least an hour, sometimes more, involving multiple buses, trains, and metro lines.
 But no matter how long it took, my friend Stephen and I always thought it was worth it.
 We often looked forward to enjoying rice custard pudding at Murray’s on our travels.

 We were passionate movie buffs, so dedicated that we even started our own film society during high school.
 Each week, we’d eagerly unfold the thick movie-ad section of the local newspaper, searching carefully for new films opening downtown.
 Our plans were set if a promising movie was showing at one of our favourite old-fashioned theatres, places like the Palace, Capitol, Seville, or especially the Loews.